oscmejia/os-utils/README.md

 os-utils
 ========

-an operating-system utility library.
-Some methods are wrappers of Node libraries and others are calculation made by the module.
+An operating system utility library.
+Some methods are wrappers of node libraries and others are calculations made by the module.

-## Instalation
+## Installation

-One line instaltion with [npm](http://npmjs.org).
+One line installation with [npm](http://npmjs.org).

 	npm install os-utils